Everything You Need to Know About How Debt-to-Income Ratio Works

 Time to Plan and Control Your Spending

-First, while your high debt-to-income ratio is likely a result of various choices and events, it is definitely telling you to plan your spending and to minimize overspending and overborrowing.
+First, while your high debt-to-income ratio is likely a result of various choices and events, it is definitely telling you to plan your spending and minimize overspending and overborrowing.
 Except in cases of extensive medical debts from unpreventable accidents or health conditions, most cases of overwhelming debts can at least be minimized if not prevented by developing a few basic financial habits.
 These include the centrally important habit of paying yourself first every time.
 By placing some amount of every paycheck, every gift, and every income source into an emergency savings fund, you will be in a better financial place to address even such difficult situations as temporary periods of unemployment, severe medical issues, being widowed, or even going through a divorce.
 With your habit of savings set, your spending plan becomes a simple process of matching your income to your monthly needs and wants.

 Demonstrate and Put into Practice a High Level of Productive Patience